s8sato/kyodoku/README.md

 # kyodoku

 **kyodoku** is a Discord bot that spins up ad-hoc reading rooms for books identified by ISBN.
-It keeps a persistent text thread per ISBN, creates temporary voice channels for live discussions, and notifies interested readers when a session becomes active.
+It keeps a persistent text channel per ISBN, creates temporary voice channels for live discussions, and notifies interested readers when a session becomes active.

 The project is maintained with a *spec-first* workflow — refer to [`docs/spec.md`](docs/spec.md) for the authoritative product